JoseLubota/InternationalPayment/README.md

 ## Available Scripts

-In the project directory, you can run (Before running this, use command "cd" inside the terminal to enter one of the folders ):
+In the project directory, you can run (Before running these commands, use command "cd [backend or frontend]" inside the terminal to enter one of the folders ):

 ### `npm run dev - backend only`